Records and Communications

 Police Records & Reports

-Copies of police reports are available from the Police Records Section between 8:00 A.M. and 6:00 P.M.
-Monday through Friday (except on Village-recognized holidays).
+Copies of police reports are available from the Police Records Section between 8:00 A.M. and 7:00 P.M.
+Monday and Thursday and 8:00 A.M. to 4:00 P.M. on Tuesday, Wednesday and Friday (except on Village-recognized holidays).
 If you wish to to rquest a copy on-line please fill out the form under the tab forms and applications.
 Copies of police accident reports may be obtained through www.Docview.us.com

 with your case number.
 All FOIA requests are subject to review to ensure compliance with privacy laws.
 The Police Department, by statute, has up to five (5